R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 #### Copy mods to server

-If you have configured some mods, these can be placed at a similar location, like `home/YOUR-USERNAME/mods` for example
+If you have configured some mods, these can be placed at a similar location, like `home/YOUR-USERNAME/mods` for example.

+Note that Northstar itself is already installed in the Docker image.
+Therefore unless you are testing a development version you should NOT copy over the `Northstar.XYZ` mods.

 #### Create docker-compose file